Mature Masculine

 Knowledge in Service

-Knowledge in service also means staying accountable to reality.
+Knowledge in service means staying accountable to reality.
 The Magician tests his understanding against experience, using real life as the proving ground for what he claims to know.

 Cultivating Knowledge